KittyGiraudel/site/_posts/2013-10-21-how-i-made-a-sass-debug-function.md

 ### Dealing with line breaks

-If you are a reader of [thesassway.herokuapp.com/](https://thesassway.herokuapp.com/), you might have stumbled upon my article [Math sequences with Sass](https://thesassway.herokuapp.com/advanced/math-sequences-with-sass) in which I explain how I created famous math sequences in Sass and how I managed to display them with nothing more than CSS.
+You might have stumbled upon my article [Math sequences with Sass](/2013/10/14/math-sequences-with-sass/) in which I explain how I created famous math sequences in Sass and how I managed to display them with nothing more than CSS.
 Anyway, I kind of answer the question of linebreaks in CSS.

 If you’ve ever read the [CSS specifications for the content property](https://www.w3.org/TR/CSS2/generate.html#content) (don’t worry, neither did I), you may know that there is a way to insert breaklines with `\A` (don’t forget the trailing white space).
-In TheSassWay article, I used it as a `$glue` for the [`to-string()`](https://github.com/Team-Sass/Sass-list-functions/blob/master/compass-extension/stylesheets/SassyLists/_to-string.scss) function from SassyLists.
+In the article, I used it as a `$glue` for the [`to-string()`](https://github.com/at-import/SassyLists/blob/master/stylesheets/functions/_to-string.scss) function from SassyLists.

 This is pretty much what we will do here.